 Innovative, value-driven care models are designed through our fellowship program and then implemented in numerous partner healthcare systems/sites in subsequent years.

 In addition to the dissemination of new care models from CERC, we are also proud to be graduating change agents for value driven healthcare.
-Graduates from the program cultivate a distinctive skillset in their CERC time as well as exposure to leading health systems, designers, clinicians and executives.
 Graduates from the fellowship have gone on to:

 - Pursue research careers in universities